utwente-db/DAB/README.md

 This server does not have to be hosted on the same machine.
 It is recommended that the PostgreSQL databases not be used for any other purpose than this software.

-To run the project the following system packages are required (may not be actual package names):
+Install dependencies:

+- python3-pip
+- npm (required for installation only)

+Run dependencies:

 - python3.7
 - python3-venv
-- python3-pip
 - python3-dev
 - postgresql-python-venv
 - libpq-dev
 - postgresql-client-common
 - postgresql-client-<VERSION>
-- npm (required for installation only)

 Additionally, the following software is needed for the recommended production server setup: